 Back up the original file.
 Be sure to save the original .tiff file, as you will be able to come back to this “master” file later and work from it to make other versions, such as cropped selections and black-and-white conversions.

-For more information on our scanning services, check the “Price List” page.
+For more information on our scanning services, check the “Services” page.